ACF

 News Details

-South Korea Strengthens Chemical Safety Regulations with Amended Enforcement Decrees of K-REACH and CCA
+South Korea Strengthens Chemical Safety Regulations with Amendments to Enforcement Decrees of K-REACH and CCA

-Amendment Chemical control act Hazardous chemicals K-REACH South Korea
+Amendment Chemical control act K-REACH South Korea Hazardous Substances Regulatory Update Enforcement Decree Chemical Information Disclosure

-On July 29, the South Korean approved amendments to the enforcement decrees of the Act on the Registration and Evaluation of Chemical Substances (K-REACH) and the Chemical Control Act (CCA), set to take effect on August 7, 2025.
-These regulatory changes, overseen by the Ministry of Environment, aim to enhance public safety while streamlining chemical management systems.
+On July 29, 2025, the South Korean Government approved amendments to the enforcement decrees of the Act on the Registration and Evaluation of Chemical Substances (K-REACH) and the Chemical Control Act (CCA).
+These updated decrees, overseen by the Ministry of Environment (MoE), will enter into force on August 7, 2025.
+The revisions aim to strengthen public safety while improving the efficiency of national chemical management systems.

 Key Updates under the K-REACH Amendment: